What is a Wi-Fi or wireless network?

 One of the most significant challenges with wireless networks is that only one device can transmit on a channel at any one time.
 Each device must listen and wait for the channel to be clear before transmitting.
 When clear, the device reserves the channel for a set amount of time to allow the data to be transmitted.
 Often, the overhead involved with this process takes significantly longer than the transmission of the actual data payload.
 This is because the management and control messages need to be sent at a low data rate to allow for backwards compatibility with legacy standards.

 OFDMA aims to improve the efficiency of this process by segregating the data payload so that multiple clients can use the same reserved time slot at the same time.
 OFDMA achieves this by segregating the base 20MHz channel into smaller 2MHz segments.
-This means that the data portion of the packet can be split between several clients and therefore serve multiple clients at the same time.
+This means that the data portion of the packet can be split between several clients and, therefore, serve multiple clients at the same time.
 This data segmentation works in both the uplink and downlink direction, controlled by the AP.
-The following graphic provides an excellent analogy similar to the car sharing analogy discussed earlier.
-Highlighted here is that the management overhead, represented by the truck’s cab, is amortized between the clients.
-With standard OFDM, used in previous standards, each client has a separate management overhead, adding delay to the network.
-OFDMA combines this overhead for multiple clients, in turn reducing the channel reservation time.
-This improves efficiency, increases capacity, as well as reducing latency and jitter.

 BSS colouring

 As discussed earlier, a challenge with wireless networks is that only one device can transmit on a channel at any one time.
-So, when a wireless device wants to transmit and they listen for a clear channel, how clear does the channel need to be?
+So, when a wireless device wants to transmit, and they listen for a clear channel, how clear does the channel need to be?

 Should the 2.4GHz band be disabled?